WCIB

-WCIB (101.9 MHz "Cool 102") is a commercial FM radio station licensed to Falmouth, Massachusetts, and serving Cape Cod, Martha’s Vineyard and the South Coast area.
-It airs a classic hits radio format and is owned by iHeartMedia, Inc. The studios and offices are on Barnstable Road in Hyannis.
+WCIB (101.9 FM "Cool 102") is a commercial radio station licensed to Falmouth, Massachusetts, and serving Cape Cod, Martha’s Vineyard and the South Coast area.
+It airs an oldies radio format and is owned by iHeartMedia, Inc. The studios and offices are on Barnstable Road in Hyannis.

 WCIB has an effective radiated power (ERP) of 12,000 watts horizontal polarization and 11,340 watts vertical.
 The transmitter is on Spring Bars Road in Falmouth, near the local Walmart.